GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 • But, because Christ is to be the ultimate prophet, priest and king—meaning, no one will succeed him—this raises the bar of the requirement for these three offices.

- One simple requirement is this: Inasmuch as acceptable sacrifices in the OT had to be “animals . . . without defect” (Ex.
+ One simple requirement is this: Inasmuch as acceptable sacrifices in the OT had to be “animals …without defect” (Ex.
 12:5b), the ultimate prophet, priest and king had to be “without sin” (Heb.
 4:15b).

 • The question, then, is, “Is there anyone among humans who is without sin?
 If not, then, where can such individual be found on this side of heaven?